draliceviolett/Scriptor-Jekyll-Theme/_posts/2023/2023-10-17-blog-tour-stigma.md

 **This post is part of a blog tour organised by [Random Things Blog Tours](http://randomthingsthroughmyletterbox.blogspot.com/p/services-to-publishers-authors-blog.html).
 I received a free copy of the book in return for an honest review.**

-> "Alexander Blix is a broken man.
+> 'Alexander Blix is a broken man.
 Convicted for avenging his daughter’s death, he is now being held in one of Norway’s high-security prisons.
 Inside, the other prisoners take every opportunity to challenge and humiliate the former police investigator.

 > 'On the outside, Blix’s former colleagues have begun the hunt for a terrifying killer.
 Walter Kroos has escaped from prison in Germany and is making his way north.